PAY RANGE: N23

-Directs the activities of subordinate engineers and/or technical, laboratory, operational and maintenance personnel engaged in performing some aspect of a water department program, such as water or wastewater, plant operations, process control laboratory functions, industrial waste control, distribution system water quality, cross connection control/prevention bio-solids recycling, engineering planning and research, laboratory research and watershed protection.
+Directs the activities of subordinate engineers and/or technical, laboratory, operational and maintenance personnel engaged in performing some aspect of a water department program, such as water or wastewater treatment, plant operations, process control laboratory functions, industrial waste control, distribution system water quality, cross connection control/prevention, engineering planning and research, laboratory research, stormwater management, watershed management, climate change adaptation or source water protection.

-Assigns programs, projects and tasks to subordinate engineers and/or technical, laboratory, operational or maintenance personnel; reviews reports prepared by subordinates; tours various sites and facilities to review subordinates' activities; provides engineering, hazardous material response and process control supervision and guidance; develops goals and schedules for subordinates.
+Assigns programs, projects and tasks to subordinate engineers and/or technical, laboratory, operational or maintenance personnel; reviews reports prepared by subordinates; tours various sites and facilities to review subordinates' activities; develops goals and schedules for subordinates.

 Prepares aspects of operating budget requests for program; selects subordinate personnel; initiates and reviews disciplinary actions; acts as a reviewing officer for performance evaluations prepared by subordinate supervisors.